DLXPlugins/simple-comment-editing/readme.txt

 <li>Add Mailchimp to your comment form and get email subscribers through comments.</li>
 </ol>

-=== Get more with Comment Edit Pro ===

-For additional features in addition to comment editing, please check out Comment Edit Pro.

-Features Include:

-* Newsletter integration with Mailchimp, ConvertKit, Flodesk, and MailerLite
-* Community features including @ Mentions, Comment Avatars, and Comment Character Control
-* Automations with Webhooks to connect to services like Zapier and other automation tools
-* Spam/bot protection add-ons with reCAPTCHA Enterprise or Cloudflare Turnstile support
-* Comment shortcuts and front-end moderation tools
-* Set comment rules per post type
-* Set comments to expire based on activity
-* Get notified of new and edited comments with the Slack integration

 == Installation ==

 1. Just unzip and upload the "simple-comment-editing" folder to your '/wp-content/plugins/' directory